milangohil24-oss/MEDXAI_FULL/MEDXAI-FULL/README.md

 - Apply deep learning to MRI image classification.
 - Implement Transfer Learning using EfficientNetB0.
-- Integrate Explainable AI using Grad-CAM.
+- Implement Explainable AI using Grad-CAM.
 - Build a complete AI-powered web application.
 - Connect a machine learning model with a web interface.
 - Implement frontend-backend communication using REST APIs.